 + PRO: Safe with few guns

 Ireland is very safe.
 Guns are illegal unless you own a farm.
-Naturally, some are smuggled in, and shootings do occur now and then and are hyped up by the media.
+Naturally, some are smuggled in, and shootings that do occur now and then are hyped up by the media.
 Compared to the USA, though, gun crime is nearly non-existent, and the annual crime statistics released by the Central Statistics Office (CSO) back this up.
-There are bad areas like anywhere else, and caution should still be taken.
+There are bad areas, like elsewhere, and caution should still be taken.

 There is not a sizeable visible police presence, and the response times when they are needed can be slow.